 The fight against the term “Polish concentration camp” has been conducted in the diplomatic area, but this has proved insufficient.
 Since 2008 until now, the Polish Ministry of Foreign Affairs has intervened against the use of such false expressions 1259 times.

 In a well-publicised case brought by a former prisoner of Auschwitz-Birkenau, Karol Tendera, against ZDF, the Court of Appeal in Kraków stated that “the expression ‘Polish death camps’ infringed the personal rights of the claimant (…) such as human dignity, national identity and national dignity.
 It is a false expression that falsifies history and suggests that the Polish nation committed the Nazi crimes”.

 The bill explicitly guarantees freedom of research and artistic activity.
-Its aim is not to prevent historians from doing research but to counteract false accusations of responsibility for or complicity in the crimes committed by Nazi Germany hurled against the Polish state and the entire Polish nation.
+Its aim is not to prevent historians from conducting research but to counteract false accusations of responsibility for or complicity in the crimes committed by Nazi Germany hurled against the Polish state and the entire Polish nation.

-It will not be punishable to indicate disgraceful instances of crimes committed by specific people of any nationality.
+It will not be a punishable offence to indicate disgraceful instances of crimes committed by specific people of any nationality.
 The bill protects the historical truth and the good name of the Polish state and nation.
 It does not protect criminals, whatever their nationality, in any way.

-It should be also emphasised that the expression “Polish death camps” is not the only false phrase that attributes the blame for complicity in the German crimes to Polish people; this is why the bill refers to all such acts without narrowing its scope down to individual expressions.
+It should be also emphasised that the expression “Polish death camps” is not the only a false phrase that attributes the blame for complicity in the German crimes to the Polish people; this is why the bill refers to all such acts without narrowing its scope to individual expressions.
 The bill, if introduced, will be enforced in the same way as in the case of Holocaust denial, for instance.